classroom

 Introduction to Code

-An introductory coding session where students learn using Scratch or Python.
+An introduction to coding session where students learn coding basics using Scratch or Python.
 Participants build and program simple LEGO® devices such as parking gates, remote-controlled cars, or interactive puzzles.

 Brain Teasers